-- 1. Place the "safety" in the on safe position. - To load a cartridge directly into the chamber, open the action by pulling the finger lever downward and fully forward. - 3.
-Insert a cartridge directly into the chamber. - 4.
+- 1. Place the "safety" in the on safe position. - Open the action by pulling the finger lever downward and fully forward. - 3.
+Insert a cartridge directly into the chamber (Figure 18). - 4.
 Close the action by pulling the finger lever upward.
 Keep your fingers away from the trigger.